bitextor/bicleaner/README.md

 * A clean parallel corpus (100k pairs of sentences is the recommended size)
 * SL-to-TL and TL-to-SL probabilistic bilingual dictionaries.
 You can check their format by downloading any of the available language packs

-Optionally, if you want the classifier to include an improved fluency filter based on language models, you must provide:
+Optionally, if you want the classifier to include an improved fluency filter based on language models, you must also provide:
 * A monolingual corpus made ONLY of noisy sentences in the SL (100k sentences is the recommended size)
 * A monolingual corpus made ONLY of noisy sentences in the TL (100k sentences is the recommended size)

+Moreover, **`lmplz`, the command to train a KenLM language model must be in `PATH`**.
+See https://github.com/kpu/kenlm for instructions about its compilation and installation.

 In principle, if you want to use Bicleaner to clean a partially noisy corpus, it could be difficult to find a corpus made solely of noisy sentences.
 Fortunately, Bicleaner contains a set of heuristic rules that can be used to extract very noisy sentences from a corpus.